wp-plugins/schreikasten/readme.txt

 = Why another shoutbox? =

 There are a lot of shoutbox in the Interwebz, but none of them fits and looks in my template as I want.
-So I decide to create one using Akismet for Spam, gravatars, the default CSS from Wordpress and Ajax just to make it more fun.
+So I decided to create one using Akismet for Spam, gravatars, the default CSS from Wordpress and Ajax just to make it more fun.

 = It says something about minimax.
 What's this? =